laboon/ebook/text/25_test_plans.md

 FUN-COFFEE-FROZEN:
 ```

-Conversely, traceability matrices can allow us to determine if we have any "useless" tests which are not testing any specific requirements.
+Likewise, traceability matrices can allow us to determine if we have any "useless" tests which are not testing any specific requirements.
 For example, let's say that we have created a "Test Case 9":

 ```
 IDENTIFIER: 9